popitsch/rnalib/docs/readme.rst

-pygenlib: a python-based genomics library
+rnalib: a python-based genomics library
 =========================================

-Pygenlib is a python utilities library for handling genomics data with a focus on transcriptomics.
+rnalib is a python utilities library for handling genomics data with a focus on transcriptomics.
 It implements a transcriptome model and provides efficient iterators for the annotation of its features (genes, transcripts, exons, etc.).
 It also provides a number of utility functions for working with genomics data.